yorkbill/get-support/using-support-center.md

 ## {{site.data.keyword.IBM_notm}} beta service
 {: #s-services-betaorcont}

 {{site.data.keyword.IBM_notm}} releases services or container images that are classified as beta releases.
 These services are in a trial stage of development and they aren't production-ready.
 A beta release helps {{site.data.keyword.IBM_notm}} development and marketing teams to assess the value of the service in the market.
-This assessment enables teams to make changes before it's released as a GA service or container image.
+This assessment enables teams to make updates before the service is released as a GA service or container image.

 If the root cause analysis determines the issue is a defect in the beta service or container image, {{site.data.keyword.IBM_notm}} isn't required to provide a fix.
 Additionally, the case is assigned the appropriate 3 or 4 severity level.